Although I have not done any illegal drugs myself, I find the debate around the prohibition or legalisation of drugs to be fascinating.

 Prohibition of drugs is not a new phenomenon.
-Throughout history commonplace drugs such as alcohol, marijuana and even coffee have been banned in various places, with varying degrees of success.
+Throughout history, commonplace drugs such as alcohol, marijuana, and even coffee have been banned in various places, with varying degrees of success.

 In the USA, 2006 figures estimate that 14.4% of the population aged over 12 used illicit drugs in the previous year, equivalent to over 35 million people.
 In the UK, the figure was slightly lower, at 10% of the population aged between 16–59, equivalent to almost 3.2 million people.

 A high level of this illegal drug use is marijuana.
 However, cocaine use seems to be increasing in Europe and is highest in the USA.
-16% of Americans report using cocaine over their lifetime compared with 4% for the next highest country, New Zealand.
+About 16% of Americans report using cocaine over their lifetime compared with 4% for the next highest country, New Zealand.
 By way of comparison, the Netherlands, which is famous for the liberalism of its drug laws, reports only 1.9% of the population using cocaine.
 Equally, while 19.8% of Dutch citizens report marijuana use over their lifetime, this is dwarfed by the massive 42.4% of Americans who report the same.

 The gap between the law and the underlying use of illicit drugs is cause for a great debate, with vocal arguments from both sides.
-In brief, here is the crux of both arguments:
+In brief, here is the crux of both arguments.

 The Argument for Drug Prohibition

 - The fundamental reason for prohibition is to protect people.
 Illegal drugs are dangerous, both directly and as a result of the psychological effects that can result from their use.
 Perhaps more importantly, the danger of drug use is not limited to their users.
-Some drugs can make users more violent, erratic and unpredictable with corresponding results for non-users.
+Some drugs can make users more violent, erratic and unpredictable, with corresponding results for non-users.

-The Argument against Drug Prohibition
+The Argument Against Drug Prohibition

 - The failure of prohibition to prevent consumption of illicit drugs shows that existing policies do not work.
 It would be preferable to use the money saved by ending prohibition to provide more drug rehabilitation centres and more drug education.

-- More than this though, prohibition creates a powerful supply vacuum which can only be filled by criminals.
+- More than this though, prohibition creates a powerful supply vacuum that can only be filled by criminals.
 The consequence of this is less safe drugs (from adulteration), violence and stronger organised crime elements.

 - By criminalising drug users, prohibition needlessly removes people from potential employment and use to society and possibly creates criminals out of people who wouldn’t otherwise be so inclined.